Dapagliflozin: History

-In 2012, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) issued a positive opinion on the drug.
+In 2012, the Committee for Medicinal Products for Human Use (CHMP) of the EMA issued a positive opinion on the drug.

 Dapagliflozin was found effective in several studies in participants with type 2 diabetes.
 The main measure of effectiveness was the level of glycated haemoglobin (HbA_{1c}), which indicates how well blood glucose is controlled.

 In two studies involving 840 participants with type 2 diabetes, dapagliflozin when used alone decreased HbA_{1c} levels by 0.66% more than placebo (a dummy treatment) after 24 weeks.
 In four other studies involving 2,370 participants, adding dapagliflozin to other diabetes medicines decreased HbA_{1c} levels by 0.54–0.68% more than adding placebo after 24 weeks.

 In a study involving 814 participants with type 2 diabetes, dapagliflozin used in combination with metformin was at least as effective as a sulphonylurea (another type of diabetes medicine) used with metformin.
 Both combinations reduced HbA_{1c} levels by 0.52% after 52 weeks.

 A long-term study, involving over 17,000 participants with type 2 diabetes, looked at the effects of dapagliflozin on cardiovascular (heart and circulation) disease.
 The study indicated that dapagliflozin's effects were in line with those of other diabetes medicines that also work by blocking SGLT2.

 In two studies involving 1,648 participants with type 1 diabetes whose blood sugar was not controlled well enough on insulin alone, adding dapagliflozin 5 mg decreased HbA_{1c} levels after 24 hours by 0.37% and by 0.42% more than adding placebo.

 Dapagliflozin was authorized for medical use in the European Union in November 2012.
 It is sold in a number of European countries.

 Dapagliflozin was approved for medical use in the United States in January 2014.

 In 2020, the US FDA expanded the indications for dapagliflozin to include treatment for adults with heart failure with reduced ejection fraction to reduce the risk of cardiovascular death and hospitalization for heart failure.
 It is the first in this particular drug class, sodium-glucose co-transporter 2 inhibitors, to be approved to treat adults with New York Heart Association's functional class II-IV heart failure with reduced ejection fraction.

-The results of the DAPA-HF and DECLARE-TIMI 58 clinical trials demonstrated the efficacy of dapagliflozin compared to placebo in improving survival in adults with heart failure with reduced ejection fraction by 17%.
-They both showed a reduction in the number of hospitalizations from worsening heart failure, cardiovascular death and all-cause mortality.